 The diameter of the pancreatic duct should be assessed.
-A diameter of 2mm or less is normal for the pancreatic duct but it increases with age up to a maximum of 3 mm.
+A pancreatic duct diameter of 2 mm or less is normal but some increase with age is associated with gland atrophy up to a maximum of 3mm.

 It is important to document any focal diffuse change in echogenicity or duct calibre.
 The presence of parenchymal atrophy should be noted.